 Admission to B.E. / B.Tech / B.Arch / B.Planning.
 Courses in NITs, IIITs, and CFTIs participating though Central Seat Allocation Board will be based on All India Rank subject to the condition that the candidate should have secured at least 75% marks in the 12thclass examination or be in the top 20 percentile in the 12th class / Qualifying examination conducted by the respective Boards.
 For SC/ST candidates the qualifying marks would be 65% in the 12th class / qualifying examination.

-- For appearing in the JEE (Main) 2021, there is no age limit for the candidates.
+According to JEE Main Eligibility 2021, there is no age limit for the candidates.
 The candidates who have passed the class 12 / equivalent examination in 2019, 2020, or appearing in 2021 irrespective of their age can appear in JEE (Main) 2021 examination.
 However, the candidates may be required to fulfil the age criteria of the Institute(s) in which they are desirous of taking admission.

 i.
 The final examination of the 10+2 system, conducted by any recognized Central/ State Board, such as Central Board of Secondary Education, New Delhi; Council for the Indian School Certificate Examinations, New Delhi; etc.